-The next negotiation session will be held this week (Dec.
-10-12) by video teleconference.
+The next negotiation session will be held February 19-21 by video teleconference.

 Appendix A

 Edehzhie

 The DFN entered into the PAS in the 1990s on the understanding that it would lead to the permanent protection of at least part of the Edehzhie.
 Since 2002 an Order-in-Council had protected Edehzhie from mineral staking and exploration through a withdrawal of the subsurface.
 The OiC was renewed in 2007 and renewed again in 2008.
 However, on October 28, 2010 Canada allowed the subsurface withdrawal to expire, leaving the entire Edehzhie open to mineral staking, exploration and mining.